Sam Fife

-Samuel Drew Fife Jr. (1926 – April 26, 1979) was an ex-Baptist preacher who started and became the principal leader of an international non-denominational Charismatic Christian group known as "The Move" and the "Body of Christ".
+Samuel Drew Fife Jr. (September 1, 1925 – April 26, 1979) was an ex-Baptist preacher who founded and became the principal leader of an international non-denominational Charismatic Christian group known as "The Move" and the "Body of Christ".
 Fife's followers regard him as a modern-day apostle and prophet.

-Early life
+Early life and ministry

-Sam Fife was born about 1926 in Miami, Florida, the son of Samuel Drew Fife, Sr., and Maude Iva Cox.
+Sam Fife was born in 1925 in Miami, Florida, the son of Samuel Drew Fife, Sr., and Maude Iva Cox.
 He served in the U.S. Navy in World War II.

-Ministry

-Sam Fife graduated from New Orleans Baptist Theological Seminary in March 1957.
-He received the Baptism in the Holy Spirit experience while pastoring Bible Baptist Church in the city.
+He graduated from New Orleans Baptist Theological Seminary in March 1957 and received the Baptism in the Holy Spirit experience while pastoring Bible Baptist Church in the city.

-He was called to Miami, where his first church was called "The Miami Revival Center."
-It was located in an old frame building on 22nd Street.
+He was called to Miami, where his first church called "The Miami Revival Center" was located in an old frame building on 22nd Street.
 Following a period of self-admitted deception, in 1963 while attending prayer meetings, Fife felt he had received the true divine revelation.
-He began preaching and starting up new groups all over United States.
+He began preaching and starting up new groups throughout the United States.
 The network of assemblies came to refer to themselves loosely as "the move of God" or more frequently, "the move" to avoid denominational connotations.